inc2734/snow-monkey-blocks/readme.txt

 = Section blocks =

-* 【Only with Snow Monkey theme】Section
+* [ Only with Snow Monkey theme ] Section
-* 【Only with Snow Monkey theme】Section with background image
+* [ Only with Snow Monkey theme ] Section with background image
-* 【Only with Snow Monkey theme】Section with image
+* [ Only with Snow Monkey theme ] Section with image
-* 【Only with Snow Monkey theme】Section with items (For example, features)
+* [ Only with Snow Monkey theme ] Section with items (For example, features)

 == Installation ==